freerange/site/soups/weeknotes/week-239-links.snip.markdown

 ### [Showterm](http://showterm.io/)

 Really simple recording of terminal output, that can be replayed on the web, or embedded in presentations or on your own site.
-Here's one I prepared earlier, using the brilliant [Qlobe](http://mamememo.blogspot.com/2010/09/qlobe.html) quine:
+Here's one I prepared earlier, using the brilliant [Qlobe](http://mamememo.blogspot.com/2010/09/qlobe.html) quine. {by james-adam}

 <iframe src="http://showterm.io/e565136dc1fc973906285" width="640" height="420"></iframe>

-{by james-adam}

 ### [Enterprise Wiki](http://public.enterprisewiki.co/)